BND Hamburger Icon

 Add-on feature for enhanced call queue analytics and historical insights.

 Zoom includes the same basic phone features, device support, integrations and video conferencing capabilities with all of its phone plans.
 With a Zoom Phone, you get everything from unlimited auto attendants and interactive voice response (IVRs) menus to team messaging and call recording.
-While Zoom’s voice features are considered basic, the platform includes a few features we really like.
+While Zoom’s voice features are widely considered basic, the platform includes a few features we really like.

 Zoom meetings

 Zoom Phone subscribers get access to many of the video meeting features that make this platform so popular in remote business settings.
 That includes meetings for up to 100 participants, screen sharing, virtual backgrounds, team chat, annotations, filters, whiteboarding, waiting rooms, breakout rooms and recording.
-Advanced conferencing features are available with separate Meeting and Workplace plans that allow custom branding, extend video conferences to 30 hours for 300 participants and add essential apps like the AI task manager.

 Zoom whiteboards